Year in Review 2025 Review 18 Min Read

 View Transition API: Native Page Transitions

-The View Transition API became part of the Baseline index for cross-browser support in 2025.
-This means: smooth, animated transitions between pages are possible without a JavaScript framework.
-Single-Page App feeling with Multi-Page Architecture.
+The View Transition API hit the Baseline cross-browser support index in 2025.
+Smooth animated page transitions are now possible without a JavaScript framework — Multi-Page Architecture with SPA-style transitions.

 /* View Transition CSS */